 My work is about healing women’s pain – the literal, physical pain that comes with a woman’s periods, that comes from a pelvic pain condition like endometriosis, PCOS, vulvodynia, or bladder pain syndrome.
 I care about the pain that comes with pregnancy, and from having just had a baby.
-I am interested in supporting women to release the pain that remains from having had cancer, from being in an accident, from having a major surgery or any other physical pain that holds a woman back from living her life fully.
+I am interested in supporting women to release the pain that remains from having had cancer, being in an accident, having a major surgery, or any other physical pain that holds a woman back from living her life fully.

 What I have learned is that healing any kind of physical pain that women carry requires completely shifting the model of women’s healthcare that exists today, because much of the physical pain that a woman struggles with can be directly traced back to her feelings of self-loathing, to her fear of not measuring up.
 Hundreds of women that I have worked with fear, deep down, that they somehow deserve to be in pain.

 My women clients (unlike my clients who are men) have a difficult time doing things that they know are good for them physically because they don’t believe they are worthy of taking care of themselves until they reach their beauty or weight goals.
 The women that I care for have a lot of voices in their heads telling them that they are not enough now just as they are.